gwpy/gwpy/CONTRIBUTING.md

-# Contributing to PDpy
+# Contributing to pyDischarge

 ## Reporting Issues

-When opening an issue to report a problem, please try to provide a minimal code example that reproduces the issue along with details of the operating system and the Python, NumPy, Astropy, and PDpy versions you are using.
+When opening an issue to report a problem, please try to provide a minimal code example that reproduces the issue along with details of the operating system and the Python, NumPy, Astropy, and pyDischarge versions you are using.

 ## Contributing Code